esikm/Pillow/docs/reference/ImageColor.rst

   can be given as ``hsb(hue, saturation%, brightness%)``, where each of the values are used as they are in HSV.

 * Common HTML color names.
-The :py:mod:`~PIL.ImageColor` module provides some 140 standard color names, based on the colors supported by the X Window system and most web browsers. color names are case insensitive.
+The :py:mod:`~PIL2.ImageColor` module provides some 140 standard color names, based on the colors supported by the X Window system and most web browsers. color names are case insensitive.
 For example, ``red`` and ``Red`` both specify pure red.